 - register or subscribe for electronic newsletters (in person, at one of our shopping centres or online) customer loyalty programs, competitions or promotions run by Mirvac;

 - hire mobility equipment in a Mirvac managed shopping centre;

 - enter a Mirvac managed shopping centre, building or car park (for example, our camera surveillance systems (commonly referred to as CCTV) may collect footage or still images of individuals and vehicles as well as licence plate details for safety and security purposes);

 - visit our sites, offices or other Mirvac managed buildings, where you may be required to register before entry for building safety and contact tracing purposes;

 - park in a Mirvac managed car park that has a ticketless parking system (Mirvac may collect licence plate details and in certain circumstances, name, email address and telephone number to measure parking duration and to provide data to improve the management of the car park);

 - use mobile applications developed by Mirvac or logon to wireless facilities provided in a Mirvac managed building or shopping centre;

-- are security holders in Mirvac Group securities or who invest in Mirvac investment vehicles (for example, when establishing accounts and carrying out due diligence).
-In the case of Mirvac Group Securities, Mirvac may collect personal information of its security holders from its external registry service provider, Link Market Services Limited;
+- are a security holder in Mirvac group securities or you invest in Mirvac investment vehicles (for example, when establishing accounts and carrying out due diligence).
+In the case of Mirvac group securities, Mirvac may collect personal information of its security holders from its external registry service provider, Link Market Services Limited;

 - use Mirvac’s websites, social media and other online services;